BogdanovaIV/UniFlow/TESTING.md

 Quality checking was tested by [JS Hint](https://jshint.com/).
 All files were checked and did not have errors or warnings.
 - dashboard.js
+  1. Undefined Variable: `bootstrap`

+     `Locations: Line 8, Line 15`

+      The `bootstrap` object is part of the Bootstrap JavaScript library, which is globally available in the system where this code runs.
+The warning is a result of the static analysis tool (`jshint`) not recognizing globally available libraries.
+This does not cause runtime issues because the library is properly loaded in the HTML.
+  2. Undefined Variable: `selectionDescription`

+      `Locations: Line 25, Line 57`

+      The `selectionDescription` variable is expected to be a DOM element present in the HTML structure.
+The warning is triggered because static analysis tools cannot confirm its existence in the file.
+As long as the corresponding element is included in the HTML, this will not lead to runtime errors.
+  3. Undefined Variable: `module`

+      `Locations: Line 96, Line 97`

+      The `module` variable is used to support `module` exports in environments like Node.js.
+For web browsers, this variable is typically undefined but does not cause issues because the code includes a conditional check (`typeof module !== 'undefined'`), ensuring compatibility across environments.
+  4. Unused Variable: `tooltipList`

+      `Location: Line 14`

+      The `tooltipList` variable is created to store instances of Bootstrap tooltips.
+While not explicitly used later in the code, initializing the tooltips ensures they function correctly on the page.
+The variable remains harmlessly unused and does not impact the system's behavior.

   ![validator - dashboard.js](documentation/jshint/dashboard.png)

 - google-map-module.js
+  1. Undefined Variable: `google`

+     `Locations: Line 9, Line 18`

+      The `google` variable is part of the Google Maps JavaScript API, which is loaded globally through a script tag in the HTML file.
+The static analysis tool (`jshint`) flags it as undefined because it cannot verify the inclusion of external libraries.
+This does not cause runtime errors because the `google` object is available when the script is run in the appropriate environment with the Google Maps API loaded.
+  2. Undefined Variable: `module`

+      `Locations: Line 26, Line 27`

+      The `module` variable is used to support `module` exports in environments like Node.js.
+For web browsers, this variable is typically undefined but does not cause issues because the code includes a conditional check (`typeof module !== 'undefined'`), ensuring compatibility across environments.
+  3. Unused Variable: `marker`

+      `Location: Line 18`

+      The `marker` variable is created to define a map `marker` at the specified position.
+While the variable itself is not reused, it is necessary to initialize the `marker`, ensuring it is displayed on the map.
+The lack of reuse does not impact functionality, as the `marker` remains visible and serves its intended purpose.

   ![validator - google-map-module.js](documentation/jshint/google-map-module.png)

 - tests/dashboard-test.js
+  1. Undefined Variable: `require`

+     `Location: Line 6`

+      The `require` function is flagged as undefined because it is specific to Node.js environments and not natively available in browsers.
+This does not impact the system as the script is explicitly designed to run in a Node.js environment for testing, where `require` is available.
+  2. Undefined Variables: `describe`, `beforeEach`, `test`, `expect`

+      Locations:
+        - `describe`: Lines 38, 96
+        - `beforeEach`: Lines 41, 99
+        - `test`: Lines 50, 71, 83, 110, 131, 143
+        - `expect`: Lines 56, 58, 63, 65, 79, 91, 116, 118, 123, 125, 139, 151

+      These variables are part of the Jest testing framework, which provides a global environment for testing JavaScript code.
+They are not explicitly defined in the script because Jest automatically includes them in its runtime environment.
+The warnings do not affect the system's behavior during tests as Jest correctly handles these variables.

   ![validator - tests/dashboard-test.js](documentation/jshint/dashboard-test.png)

 - tests/google-map-module.js
+  1. Undefined Variable: `require`

+     `Location: Line 6`

+      The `require` function is flagged as undefined because it is specific to Node.js environments and not natively available in browsers.
+This does not impact the system as the script is explicitly designed to run in a Node.js environment for testing, where `require` is available.
+  2. Undefined Variables: `beforeAll`, `describe`, `test`, `expect`

+      Locations:
+        - `beforeAll`: Lines 8
+        - `describe`: Lines 42
+        - `test`: Line 43
+        - `expect`: Lines 48, 49

+      These variables are part of the Jest testing framework, which provides a global environment for testing JavaScript code.
+They are not explicitly defined in the script because Jest automatically includes them in its runtime environment.
+The warnings do not affect the system's behavior during tests as Jest correctly handles these variables.
+  3. Undefined Variable: `global`

+     `Locations: Lines 12, 34, 48, 49`

+      The `global` object is part of Node.js and represents the global scope.
+It is used here to mock the `google` object for testing purposes.
+The `global` object is available in the Node.js environment and does not require explicit declaration.
+  4. Undefined Variable: `jest`

+     `Locations: Lines 14, 21, 30`

+      The `jest` object is a core part of the Jest framework and is used for mocking functions like `jest.fn`.
+It is automatically available in Jest environments, so the warnings are irrelevant.

   ![validator - tests/google-map-module-test.js](documentation/jshint/google-map-module-test.png)

 ### Validator PEP8 (Python)